-It is minus thirty-six Celsius (-36C) or (-33F) here outside of Yellowknife and we are pumping water from our lake that is 250 feet away.
-Now that normally might sound like a slightly daunting task, one that borderlines on frostbite territory.
-Yet we're sitting in front of a warm fire blazing away in our living room.
+It is minus thirty-six Celsius (-36C) or (-33F) here outside of Yellowknife, and we are pumping water from our lake 250 feet away.
+Now, that normally might sound like a slightly daunting task, one that borders on frostbite territory.
+Yet we're sitting in front of a warm fire in our living room.
 How is that possible?
 The answer is easy.

-In a previous post, we wrote about how our off the grid water system works in the summer (see Our Off Grid Water System).
+In a previous post, we wrote about how our custom off grid water pump system works in the summer.
 Here's how our off the grid water system operates in winter.

 How Our Off The Grid Water System Works in Winter